 |Rubber damn placement||Liners and Bases/ Amalgam & Composite Material|

-Begin your EFDA Certification enrollment with AAA School of Dental Assisting (AAASoDA) by completing the EFDA Student Enrollment Application.
+To begin your EFDA Certification enrollment with AAA School of Dental Assisting, please complete the EFDA Student Enrollment application.

 Student Enrollment Application – Electronic Enrollment: (SEA)